Elkafasa/The-SMP/README.md

 Bossbar pre_teleport displays a live countdown

+Attempting to:

+Right-click End portal frames

+Enter the End
-Right-clicking End portal frames or attempting to enter the End is blocked with a message
+is blocked with a message

 Unlock Sequence

-When the unlock time is reached:

-Announcement Broadcast
+Announcement

-The End opening is announced server-wide
+A server-wide broadcast announces the End opening

 5-Minute Pre-Fight Lock

 The End remains locked and protected

-The Ender Dragon is still preventing access
+The Ender Dragon is still preventing entry

 Stronghold Phase